 In your first therapy session we'll meet via video-call and talk in more depth about your difficulties and what you'd like to get out of the process.
 This enables us to identify a focus and help us check-in about how helpful you're finding therapy when we come to review later on.

 Typically I suggest planning an initial block of 6 sessions.
 This gives us a good chance to try working together (but you're free to stop at any point).
 By the end of the block we'll review what's been most helpful before making a further plan.
 Usually this involves booking further sessions and continuing for as long as the sessions are helpful.
 Some clients prefer to stop after 6 sessions whilst others have chosen to continue working with me for several months or more.

 Effective therapy, centred around you.

-A lot of my theoretical ideas come from Cognitive Behavioural Therapy (CBT) as this has a strong scientific basis.
-However, I also draw upon other established models of therapy including psychodynamic, systemic and family therapy.
+Good therapy is centred on the needs of each individual client.
+I draw upon a few different approaches including cognitive behavioural therapy (CBT), psychodynamic, systemic, existential and family therapy.
 I also provide Eye Movement Desensitisation and Reprocessing (EMDR).
 Overall I take an exploratory approach to help broaden and deepen my clients' perspective of their difficulties and consider what they may want to try differently.